Oruchimaro/Gazillion_Stack/config/README.md

 ---->we can make seprate files for complex validations on requests,

     $ php artisan make:request <Name of request>

     in the created file the rules can be created in 'rules()' method.

     then you can use it as its shown in QuestionController@store(lookat the arguments to store function).import it first :)

+---->HTML5 cant understand put,patch,delete methods, so we use the post as form action,
+    then define a method_field('') with the actuall method
 ###################################################################################################################################

 #relations